Deviance (sociology): Types of deviance

+Malicious compliance may furthermore pose a special case.

-Theories
+Theories of deviance

 Deviant acts can be assertions of individuality and identity, and thus as rebellion against group norms of the dominant culture and in favor of a sub-culture.
 In a society, the behavior of an individual or a group determines how a deviant creates norms.

 Three broad sociological classes exist that describe deviant behavior, namely, structural functionalism, symbolic interaction and conflict theory.

-Structural-functionalism
+Structural functionalism

 Structural functionalists are concerned with how various factors in a society come together and interact to form the whole.
 Most notable, the work of Émile Durkheim and Robert Merton have contributed to the Functionalist ideals.

 Durkheim's normative theory of suicide

 Émile Durkheim would claim that deviance was in fact a normal and necessary part of social organization.
 He would state four important functions of deviance: